 Doctoral Student Profile

 New Graduate Salaries

 Domestic graduates reported a total first-year salary of $4,674,050.
 For full-time entry-level hires, the average private sector salary was $78,000.
 Interns reported a total summery earnings of $1,178,325 averaged $5,010 per month or $29 per hour.

 Full Salary Statistics (PDF)

-As of summer 2015, there are over 3,000 alumni employed in more than 30 countries around the world.
+At this time, there are over 3,200 alumni employed in more than 30 countries around the world.
 Among them are senior corporate executives, government officials, HR consultants, union officials, faculty members and university administrators.